Carrier screening is available in Australia

 Download the Genetic Carrier Screening – If you find out you are a carrier brochure

-Carrier Screening Kits can be ordered online
+Carrier screening kits can be ordered online

-ACCESS SCREENING TODAY
+ACCESS CARRIER SCREENING

-What types of genetic conditions are screened?
+What types of conditions are screened?

-Larger screening panels can include hundreds of genetic conditions.
+Larger carrier screening panels can include hundreds of genetic conditions.
 These include conditions which cause: shortened lifespan, intellectual disability, serious physical disability.
 For some of the conditions screened early treatment may substantially improve outcomes, for others, there is no cure or effective treatment or the treatment is very burdensome.

 SMA is a condition that affects nerves in the spinal cord and causes muscles to get weaker.
 There are four types of SMA with SMA type 1 being the most common and the most severe.
 Babies with SMA type 1 have weak muscles from birth and usually do not live past two years of age.
 There is no cure for SMA but new treatments are showing promise in improving symptoms and quality of life.